 Thanks for reading to the end of this article!
 If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!

-Check out our fantasy football draft rankings, our NFL fantasy football draft cheatsheet, our NFL fantasy football sleepers and our NFL player profiles.
+Check out our NFL fantasy football draft rankings, our printable fantasy football cheat sheet, our fantasy football late-round sleepers and our fantasy football player draft profiles.
 We've also got a brand new Fantasy Football YouTube Channel where you can tune in every day for the best fantasy videos in the business.
-Want more fantasy football news and analysis?
 If all that free content isn't enough for you to dominate your Fantasy Football draft this year, check out the Awesemo Fantasy Football Draft Kit, which includes sophisticated tools and proprietary fantasy data that you can only get from us.
+Want more fantasy football picks?

 More Fantasy Football